Fawa-Karugu/my-portfolio/README.md

    * Click on the green button on the top right written "Code".
 A dialog box    should drop down.
    * Copy the URL of the repository either manually by highlighting the URL and copying it or by clicking on the clipboard icon next to the URL.
    * Open the terminal into the desired folder and use the git clone command.
+   * This will clone the repository into your local folder.
    * List the contents of the folder to confirm that the directory is present.
-   * Type in the git remote add...
-   * Use this command to clone the repository to your local folder https://github.com/Fawa-Karugu/my-portfolio.git
-   * This will clone the repository into your local folder.
 ## Technologies Used
 I used HTML and CSS to develop this web-page.
 ## Support and contact details